gemfire/gemfire-testcontainers/README.md

 By default, a single locator and 2 servers are created.
 Additional servers can be created using the parameterized `GemFireClusterContainer` constructor.

 Some API calls require targeting a specific server.
-Servers are numbered starting at `1` and `0` is used to refer to the entire cluster.
-Where relevant, targeting `0`, will apply the configuration to all members of the cluster.
+Servers are numbered starting at `0`.

 !!! warning "EULA Acceptance"
     Due to licensing restrictions you are required to accept an EULA for this container image.